SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

     - confirmation bias
     - backfire effect
     - language ambiguity
-- the easiest person to fool is yourself
 - very difficult to think critically alone, note the heliocentric model was shown to be true because of opposing biases
 - seek out alternative, even opposing ideas
 - to make progress, you need the courage to explore ideas that could turn out to be wrong